-In the event that the Plan is not confirmed or does not go effective, there is no assurance that the Debtors will be able to effectuate a Sale Transaction or restructuring transaction.
+In the event that the Plan is not confirmed or does not go effective, there is no assurance that the Debtors will be able to reorganize their businesses.effectuate a Sale Transaction or restructuring transaction.
 It is possible that any alternative, including a potential sale under section 363 of the Bankruptcy Code may provide holders of Claims and Interests with less than they would have received pursuant to the Plan.
-For a more detailed description of the consequences of an extended chapter 11 case, or of a liquidation scenario, see Article X.A.2 of this Disclosure Statement, entitled "Confirmation of the Plan - Best Interests of Creditors/Liquidation Analysis."
+For a more detailed description of the consequences of an extended chapter 11 case, or of a liquidation scenario, see Article X.A.2 of this Disclosure Statement, entitled "Confirmation of the Plan - Best Interests of Creditors/Liquidation Analysis," and the Liquidation Analysis attached as Exhibit B..."

-H. If the Plan provides that I get a distribution, do I get it upon Confirmation or when the Plan becomes effective, and what is meant by "Confirmation," "Effective Date," and "Consummation?"
+H. If the Plan provides that I get a distribution, do I get it upon Confirmation or when the Plan ghecomes effective, and what is meant by "Confirmation," "Effective Date," and "Consummation?"